Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 This command will change the vfs_cache_pressure to value of 80, but please note that this change are made on the running kernel, which mean if you go for reboot the default setting will come in place, if you want to make this changes permanent you need to make these changes on the sysctl.conf file.

-You may ask how the linux kernel knows when some device pluge in and lunch his apropriate module, this is done by the **udev**, this udev responsible for such a thing so he know to load up the usb module when some USB device pluge in.
+You may ask how the linux kernel knows when some device pluge in and lunch his appropriate module, this is done by the **udev**, this udev responsible for such a thing so he know to load up the usb module when some USB device pluge in.

 You can see what going on your commputer by using some command that related to udev, such as `lsusb` which can show us the devices related to usb,`lspci` that responsible for CPI bridge or the `dmesg` that show us all the log we have from the system like in the boot which we can see on the boot the logs that our system run while bring the OS up.

- We also have the `udevadm monitor` which can bring to the screen logs from the system in real time, you can see on the next gif how it work, I pluge in my sundisk device and he found it and load it's logs to my screen, he also showed us the remove log when I remove my device from that computer
+We also have the `udevadm monitor` which can bring to the screen logs from the system in real time, you can see on the next gif how it work, I plug in my sundisk device and the **udev** found it and load it's logs to my screen, he also showed us the remove log when I remove my device from that computer

  ![LPIC2 Post](/assets/images/lpic2/udevadmmonitor.gif)
  **Figure 60** UDEV monitor in real time.

-You also need to know that there is a blacklist of modules because let's say that you pluge in some device that have number of driver on you kernel that can support it, but you may want to use just one of them that are the best used for you.
+You also need to know that there is a blacklist of modules because let's say that you plug in some device that have number of driver on you kernel that can support it, but you may want to use just one of them that are the best used for you.

 ![LPIC2 Post](/assets/images/lpic2/blacklist.png)
  **Figure 61** blacklist.conf file.

-In my case you can see that in the blacklist I have the eepro100 module which mean that if ethernet card pluge in, do not use that old driver, so that is the purpose of that blacklist.
+In my case you can see that in the blacklist I have the eepro100 module which mean that if Ethernet card plug in, do not use that old driver, so that is the purpose of that blacklist.

 Now let's say that we want to compile our own kernel so that our kernel will be the latest kernel that can be found in the [linux kernel archive](https://www.kernel.org/).